Dynamic Convolution for 3D Point Cloud Instance Segmentation

-As has been proved in the 2D image domain \cite{cheng2020panoptic, deeplabv3plus2018, ross_2014_cvpr_rich, wang_2015_torward, dai_2017_deformable}, rich context information is essential in perception tasks.
-We observe that in the top-performing backbones \cite{graham2018sparseconv, choy20194d} for 3D instance segmentation, context is often limited, as is illustrated in Figure \ref{fig:cen_pred}.
-Unlike small objects such as `Chair' and `Cup' that have precise centroid predictions, points that are far from the centroids of large objects are often widely spread due to the (relatively) limited context.
-We address the problem by introducing a small transformer module \cite{Vaswani2017attention} to capture long-range dependencies and high-level interactions between different regions.
-As the module is built upon the bottleneck layer, only limited computational overhead is introduced.
+Besides, as has been proved in the 2D image domain \cite{cheng2020panoptic, deeplabv3plus2018, ross_2014_cvpr_rich, wang_2015_torward, dai_2017_deformable}, rich context information is critical to the success of the perception tasks.
+We observe that in modern top-performing backbones \cite{graham2018sparseconv, choy20194d} for 3D instance segmentation, context is often limited, as illustrated in Figure \ref{fig:cen_pred}.
+Unlike objects of small sizes, such as `Chair' and `toilet' that have precise centroids predictions, points that are far from the centroids in large-size objects perform poorly due to the limited context.
+We address the problem by introducing a small transformer module \cite{Vaswani2017attention} to capture a long-range dependency and build high-level interactions among different regions.
+As the module is built upon the bottleneck layer, only limited computational overheads are introduced.